-16. LAW 16 - THE RESULt
+16. LAW 16 - THE RESULT

 - 16.1 Laws 16.1, 16.4 and 16.5.2 shall not apply. - 16.2 When there is no interruption after play has commenced and when both sides have had the opportunity of batting for the same agreed number of overs, the team scoring the higher number of runs shall be the winner.
-In the event of the scores being tied, the following shall apply: - 16.2.1 In a Group Stage match, no account shall be taken of wickets lost, the match is tied and each team shall be awarded one point. - 16.3 If, due to suspension of play after the start of the match, the number of overs in the innings of either team must be revised to a lesser number than that originally allotted (minimum 10 overs), then a revised target score should be set for the number of overs which the team batting second will have the opportunity of facing, this revised target being calculated by the DLS method.
+In the event of the scores being tied, the following shall apply: - 16.2.1 In a Group Stage match, no account shall be taken of wickets lost, the match is tied and each team shall be awarded one point. - 16:2:2 The below applies in a tied match in the quarter final, semi final and/or final - 16.2.3 In a quarter final, semi-final or final, the team losing the lesser number of wickets shall be the winner. - 16.2.4 In a quarter final, semi-final or final, if the result cannot be decided by 16.2.3, the winner shall be the team with the higher score after 10 overs, or if still equal after 9 overs, or if still equal after 8 overs etc. - 16.3 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than that originally allotted (minimum 20 overs), then a revised target score should be set for the number of overs which the team batting second will have the opportunity of facing, this revised target being calculated by the Duckworth Lewis Stern method.
 A par score will be set for the second innings.
 If this is exceeded a win for the team batting second shall result.
-If the par score is equal then the scores are tied.
-If after the restart of play it is discovered that the wrong DLS target has been set the faulty target shall stand. - 16.4 If a match is abandoned before it has been played to a conclusion and before the team batting second has received its allotted number of overs (providing that it has received not less than 10 overs), the result shall be decided by the DLS method. - 16.5 In the event of the scores being tied in a Group Stage match when the DLS method has been used, the match is tied and each team will be awarded one point.
+If the par score is equalled then the scores are tied (see 16.6, 16.7 and 16.8 below).
+If after the restart of play it is discovered that the wrong Duckworth Lewis Stern target has been set the faulty target shall stand. - 16.4 If a match is abandoned before it has been played to a conclusion and before the team batting second has received its allotted number of overs (providing that it has received not less than 20 overs), the result shall be decided by the Duckworth Lewis Stern method. - 16.5 In the event of the scores being tied in a quarter final, semi-final or final when the Duckworth Lewis Stern method has been used, no account shall be taken of wickets lost.
+The teams shall compete in a Super Over to determine the winner.
+The following procedure will apply should the provision for Super Over be adopted in any match. - 16.5.1 Subject to weather conditions the Super Over will take place at a time to be determined by the umpires.
+In normal circumstances it shall commence 10 minutes after the conclusion of the match.